Inside: How to get rid of self-doubt: 6 practical tips for when you’re feeling down

 Now to him who is able to do immeasurably more than all we can ask or imagine, according to his power that is at work within us.Ephesians 3:20

-Part of my self doubt comes from fear.
+Part of my self-doubt comes from fear.
 What if my dreams come true, but I can’t handle it?
-Or worse yet, it is no longer what I want.
+Or worse yet, it’s no longer what I want.

 Just like the lame man from our story above and Zach Williams’ story, our limitations of ourselves is often so small.

-However, we can and should learn from each other and sometimes you just need a little kick-start.
-Here are six ways that have worked for me or friends.
+However, we can and should learn from each other, and sometimes you just need a little kick-start.
+Here are six ways that have worked for me or my friends.
 I hope one will work for you and help you be inspired.
-Trust me, I still struggle, especially with starting this website.

 Six Ways to Kick Self-Doubt Out of Your Head!